 Perhaps you’ve seen them: photos of those impossibly thick and luscious-looking smoothies on Instagram and the like, oozing over the sides of their cup with a kind of unabashed creamy glory.
-Perhaps you’ve had them: the smoothie you get at a store or restaurant that’s so ice cream-like in texture, so dense in viscosity, it’s barely able to scoot its way up the straw.
+Perhaps you’ve had them: the thick smoothie you get at a store or restaurant that’s so ice cream-like in texture, so dense in viscosity, it’s barely able to scoot its way up the straw.
 And if all this talk leaves you with a bit of smoothie envy, you’re not alone.
-Most people will admit that their daily homemade smoothie or smoothie bowl can be a little lackluster at times, especially in the department of textural allure.
+Most people will admit that their daily homemade smoothie or smoothie bowl recipe can be a little lackluster at times, especially in the department of textural allure.
 Luckily, smoothies are one of the easiest recipes around to “fix.”
 If you find yourself constantly wondering "How can I make my smoothies thicker?," we have your superfood solutions right here.

 The next time you blend a disappointingly watery smoothie, remember these eight ingredients you can add to create thicker smoothies, and make your own blend the one to covet:

 Similar to bananas, mangos are another “creamy” fruit that creates a thick, almost “fluffy” texture.
 If you’re making a fruity blend, mangos (fresh or frozen) are the perfect go-to ingredient.
-Start by blending in about a half cup of chopped fruit and ad more, if needed.
+Start by blending in about a half cup of chopped fruit and add more, if needed.

 Superb for low-sugar and green smoothies, avocados easily enhance the viscosity of a smoothie and leave it with an almost velvety quality.
 A little goes a long way with avocado, so adding even just a spoonful or two is an ideal way to take your runny smoothie to a thick, swoon-worthy blend!